Mohamed Morsi: 2012 Egyptian presidential campaign

 After Khairat El-Shater was disqualified from the 2012 presidential election, Morsi, who was initially nominated as a backup candidate, emerged as the new Muslim Brotherhood candidate.
 His campaign was supported by well-known Egyptian cleric Safwat Hegazi at a rally in El-Mahalla El-Kubra, the epicentre of Egyptian worker protests.

-Following the first round of Egypt's first post-Mubarak presidential elections where exit polls suggested a 25.5 percent share of the vote for Morsi, he was officially announced as the president on 24 June 2012, following a subsequent run-off vote.
+Following the first round of Egypt's first post-Mubarak presidential elections, where exit polls suggested a 25.5 percent share of the vote for Morsi, he was officially announced as the president on 24 June 2012, following a subsequent run-off vote.
 Morsi supporters in Cairo's Tahrir Square celebrated, and angry outbursts occurred at the Egypt Election Authorities press conference when the result was announced.
 He came in slightly ahead of former Mubarak-era prime minister Ahmed Shafik and his campaign was noted for the Islamist character of its events.
 From the initial round of voting on 23 and 24 May 2012, Morsi had attempted to appeal to political liberals and minorities while portraying his rival Ahmed Shafik as a holdover from the Mubarak-era of secular moderation.

 On 30 May 2012, Morsi filed a lawsuit against Egyptian television presenter Tawfiq Okasha, accusing him of "intentional falsehoods and accusations that amount to defamation and slander."
-According to online newspaper Egypt Independent, an English-language subsidiary of Egyptian daily Al-Masry Al-Youm, Okasha spent three hours on 27 May 2012 criticizing the Muslim Brotherhood and Morsi on air.
-After Okasha aired a video allegedly depicting Tunisian Islamist extremists executing a Christian while asking "how will such people govern?", some analysts suggested that this was in reference to Morsi's Muslim Brotherhood party.
+According to the online newspaper Egypt Independent, an English-language subsidiary of Egyptian daily Al-Masry Al-Youm, Okasha spent three hours on 27 May 2012 criticizing the Muslim Brotherhood and Morsi on air.
+After Okasha aired a video allegedly depicting Tunisian Islamist extremists executing a Christian while asking "how will such people govern?", some analysts suggested that this was regarding Morsi's Muslim Brotherhood party.
 The Tunisian government characterized the video as a farce in a harshly worded statement.

 On 24 June 2012, Morsi was announced as the winner of the election with 51.73 percent of the vote.
 Almost immediately afterward, he resigned from the presidency of the Freedom and Justice Party.

-Beliefs
+Opinions

 On changing the government

+He didn't say what he wanted the army to be like after saying that no entity will be above the constitution.
+He suggested that parliament should control the army's spending, but that some parts of it should be kept secret.

-Morsi said "no entity will be above the constitution" but did not spell out his vision for the army's status.
-He said the army's budget should be overseen by parliament but there would be a need for secrecy in specific areas.
-He promised to respect the Constitution of Egypt and said the Freedom & Justice Party would not "impose what we believe on people."
-He said Egyptians sought to live in a society in which all had equal rights.
-He also linked the 2011 revolution to an "Islamic awakening" in the Middle East.
+The Freedom & Justice Party would respect the Constitution of Egypt and not impose what they believe on people, he said.
+He said that Egyptians are committed to living in a society with full rights for everyone.
+The 2011 revolution was triggered by an "Islamic awakening" in the region, according to him.